aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 moonlight pair 192.168.1.X
 ```

-*(replace 192.168.1.X with your PC's IP, which can be found by typing `ipconfig` into the Windows command prompt and matching it with your network interface)*
+>Replace 192.168.1.X with your PC's IP, which can be found by typing `ipconfig` into the Windows command prompt and matching it with your network interface

 Once pairing has been initiated, a window will pop up on the Windows desktop prompting for a code to be entered.
 Type in the pairing code presented on the Raspberry Pi into your desktop window, and then you should be successfully paired.